Jaikrishna02/SIH_2022/README.md

 2. You can refer the README in future as a quick refresher before an interview or for an old project to check if it can help you in your currect work

 ### Part 1: Heading
+Input:
+1. Model simulated Temperature, Wind Speed, Wind Direction, Humidity
+2. Observed visibility data (Met report) from selected Airport

+Output:
+1. Hourly visibility product for 12/24 hours(or for any lead time)
+2. Format: Visibility in meters
+3. Platform: This project is platform independent.

 #### Step 1: Subheading